webhintio/hint/docs/contributor-guide/how-to/rule.md

 }
 ```

-There is no limit in the number of events a rule can listen to, but you want
+There is no limit to the number of events a rule can listen to, but you want
 to keep it as simple as possible.

 Rule constructors receive a `context` object that makes it easier to interact